-- Place rumali tawa on medium heat.
-In case you don’t have a rumali tawa, you may put any metallic big mixing bowl upside down to heat and use it as rumali tawa.
+- Place griddle (tawa) on medium heat.
+You may also put any big metallic mixing bowl upside down on the heat and use it for making rumali roti.

 - After 15 to 20 minutes of rest divide dough into 4 or 6 roundels and roll them to almost equal diameter of around 5 to 6 inches.

-- Brush some ghee or oil on upper surface of each semi rolled dough sheets and sprinkle some dry flour on it too and spread it evenly all over the surface.
+- Brush some ghee or oil on upper surface of each semi rolled dough sheet and sprinkle some dry flour on it too.
+Spread it evenly all over the surface.

-- Now put two sheets on one another so that greased surfaces face each other, roll the joint roti with the help of a rolling pin and sprinkling some dry dough on the rolling board.
-Roll to the thinness as much as you can.
+- Now put two sheets on one another so that greased surfaces face each other.
+Roll the joint roti with the help of a rolling pin and sprinkling some dry dough on the rolling board.
+Roll to as thin as possible.

-- Place the rolled roti on hot tawa and cook until you sea some air puffs here and there.
+- Place the rolled roti on hot tawa and cook until you sea some air puffs appear.

-- Turn around by flipping to other side and cook further for few seconds or as per your requirement, remove the roti from tawa and repeat the process with rest of jointly rolled rotis.
+- Flip the roti to the other side and cook for a few more seconds.
+Then remove the roti from tawa and repeat the process with rest of the rolled rotis.

 - Tear apart the cooked roti to its layers.
 They will get separated easily as you had brushed them with ghee and dry flour between two layers.